 16 And the Lord God commanded the man, saying, Of every tree of the garden thou mayest freely eat: 17 But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die.

-The words “Tree of the Knowledge of Good and Evil” are not a description of the effects of its fruits.
+The words “Tree of the Knowledge of Good and Evil” are not a description of the effects of its fruit.
 They are a title.
 The tree was called that because its very presence gave them the knowledge of good and evil.
 They didn’t need to eat from it to know the difference.

 But we all know the story.
 The serpent came.